Wednesday, 16 June 2010

 It was market day in Castelmoron, making it even more surprising that neither of the bars was operating.
 Luckily the halle was nearby and we took shelter there while we finished packing up.

 After an age we came out onto the highway for a short distance, then took a right turn towards Granges-sur-Lot.
-No doubt it was a pretty avenue of trees that we passed through, but our thoughts were more on why on earth we were doing this to ourselves.
+No doubt it was a pretty avenue of trees that we were passing through, but our thoughts were more on why on earth we were doing this to ourselves.

 The village was tiny, only a short string of houses on either side of the road, with a boulangerie and a tiny supermarket.
 It did not bode well for the sorts of comforts we were looking for.
 Only when we came out of the boulangerie with our bread and pastries did we notice a woman sitting at a table outside the supermarket with a plastic cup in her hand.